Sheffield Word Map

 Unhappy people from the North

 The map I had tweeted hadn’t included the areas north of Ecclesfield and north west of Oughtibridge.
 Without them the map is a tidy continuous blob.
 With them, in their actual locations, the map has two disconnected islands floating off the top.
 To include them without increasing the size of the map, I would have had to shrink the map by about a third.
-I didn’t want to do this as I was concerned that the smaller names wouldn’t print well on a T-shirt.
+I didn’t want to do this as I was concerned that some names were already too small to print clearly.

-It does seem reasonable that a map of Sheffield should include all Sheffield5 even if it made the design less effective.
+It does seem reasonable that a map of Sheffield should include all Sheffield5 even if it made the design less ‘tidy’.
 I bowed to public pressure.

-To minimise the effects of adding these norther outposts I ignored my (loose) rule about fitting names to their actual locations and added them in slightly more convenient positions so that ‘the blob’ was (just about) kept intact and the printing size didn’t have to be reduced as much.
+To minimise the effects of adding these northern outposts I ignored my (loose) rule about fitting names to their actual locations and added them closer to the rest of the city.
+The ‘blob’ was (just about) kept intact and the printing size didn’t have to be reduced as much.
 If anyone has noticed they haven’t said.

 Buy prints, t-shirts, mugs and more of the Sheffield word map.